stef/pwdsphinx/man/sphinx.md

-Unless you use also other clients that are v1 onl (like androsphinx) v1 records that are upgraded to v2 can be automatically deleted after a succesful upgrade, for this set `delete_upgraded` to true in the `[client]` section of your sphinx configuration.
+Unless you use also other clients that are v1 onl (like androsphinx) v1 records that are upgraded to v2 can be automatically deleted after a successful upgrade, for this set `delete_upgraded` to true in the `[client]` section of your sphinx configuration.
 This helps server administrators by keeping their "DB" clean, and having a means to see how many v1 records are still not upgraded.